 The construction of this modern greenfield airport was done by two companies experienced in airport construction: Aecon Construction Group from Canada and Constructora Andrade Gutiérrez S.A. from Brazil.

-Quiport holds the Vice Presidency of the General Assembly of Airports Council International Latin America-Caribbean (ACI-LAC), an organization representing 260 airports in 37 countries in the region.
+Quiport holds the Presidency of the General Assembly of Airports Council International Latin America-Caribbean (ACI-LAC), an organization representing 260 airports in 37 countries in the region.